 Loja da Saudade

 Located inside the Matosinhos Market, this small shop focuses on local goods and handmade hats.
-Because of this, it’s a great place to pick up real Portuguese gifts without leaving the port area.
+This makes it a great place to pick up real Portuguese gifts without leaving the port area.

 La Mome